ContentSquare/chproxy/config/README.md

   http:
     # TCP address to listen to for http
     listen_addr: ":9090"
+    # List of networks or network_groups access is allowed from
+    # Each list item could be IP address, subnet mask or networ_group name
     allowed_networks: ["office"]

   https:
     # TCP address to listen to for https
     listen_addr: ":443"
+    # Path to cert file
+    cert_file: "cert_file"
+    # Path to cert key
+    cert_key: "cert_key"
     # Autocert configuration via letsencrypt
     autocert:
       # Path to the directory where autocert certs are cached